Lebanon Opportunities Lebanon Opportunities Lebanon Opportunities

 Like all insurance policies, property cover also has exclusions, which in some respects are even more critical because more details are involved in property insurance.
 The most common exclusions are:

-• Incidents arising out of any breach of the law by the insured
+• Incidents arising out of any breach of the law by the insured;

-• Direct or indirect consequences of hostile act or acts of war, strikes, riots, and/or civil commotion
+• Direct or indirect consequences of hostile act or acts of war, strikes, riots, and/or civil commotion;

-• Premeditated or intentional damages caused by the insured himself, or as a result of a conspiracy with the insured
+• Premeditated or intentional damages caused by the insured himself, or as a result of a conspiracy with the insured;

-• Damage caused as a result of negligence such as leaving lit cigarettes, heaters, or cookers unattended;
+• Damage caused as a result of negligence, such as leaving lit cigarettes, heaters, or cookers unattended;

-• Theft of belongings during a fire
+• Theft of belongings during a fire;

-• Terrorism
+• Terrorism;

-• Vandalism during a political demonstration, and
+• Vandalism during a political demonstration; and

 • Nuclear risks.

-Exclusions are detailed in the policy and some can be waived, subject to the payment of an additional premium.
+• Exclusions are detailed in the policy and some can be waived, subject to the payment of an additional premium.

 The property application form is one of the longest in terms of detail.
-In addition to the name of the applicant (whether tenant or owner), the companies require the full address of the property, the plot number, the type of property (residential or office, retail or factory), the story to be insured, and the period of insurance.
-Other sections in the application would concern the sum to be insured, broken down into building, contents, neighbor’s recourse, and other risks.
+In addition to the name of the applicant (whether tenant or owner), the companies require the full address of the property, the plot number, the type of property (residential or office, retail or factory), the storey to be insured, and the period of insurance.
+Other sections in the application would concern the sum to be insured, broken down into building, contents, neighbor's recourse, and other risks.
 Particulars of the building, the furniture, and the machinery or equipment are also required, as well as the fire protection measures available.
 A detailed description of the neighborhood is also required, and there is a complete section to be filled in with regard to theft insurance, if that is taken as part of the policy.
-This section details the particulars of the main entrance and other doors and windows, and would inquire about the security measures such as locks and alarm systems.
-The insurance company will generally study each case by itself and assess it accordingly.
+This section details the particulars of the main entrance and other doors and windows, and would inquire about the security measures, such as locks and alarm systems.
+The insurance company will usually study each case by itself and assess it accordingly.
 Sketches and/or photos of the property should also be provided.

-As a rule you must notify the insurance company within a maximum of three days of knowing about any damage done to your property.
+As a rule, you must notify the insurance company within a maximum of three days of knowing about any damage done to your property.
 You will usually have around two weeks to provide a written declaration of the incident, which should include a detailed description of the damaged belongings and their estimated value.

 When the insurance company is notified, an expert will be sent to the property to make an inspection and to estimate the value of the damage.
 His report to the company is very important in their decision on whether to pay and how much to pay.
 Your declaration should also mention whether all or some of the items for which you are claiming are also insured with other companies.

 Any faulty declaration or concealment of information, even if unintentional, will at best result in the insurance policy becoming void, and at worst in a criminal prosecution for attempted fraud.
-After the claim has been assessed and processed, you will be reimbursed depending on the sum insured for each type of loss, whether resulting from burglary, fire, or other risks such as water damage or earthquakes.
+After the claim has been assessed and processed, you will be reimbursed depending on the sum insured for each type of loss, whether resulting from burglary, fire, or other risks, such as water damage or earthquakes.

-© 2008 Infopro sal.
+© 2024 Infopro sal.
 All Rights Reserved Infopro